firedancer-io/firedancer/book/guide/getting-started.md

     ]
 ```

-::: warning WARNING
+::: note LEDGER

-The Firedancer blockstore in the ledger directory is not compatible with
+The Firedancer blockstore in the ledger directory is compatible with the
-the one for the Agave validator, and you should not attempt to switch
+one for the Agave validator, and it is possible to switch between
-between validator clients while keeping the `ledger` directory in place.
+validator clients while keeping the `ledger` directory in place.

 :::

 This configuration will cause Firedancer to run as the user `firedancer`
 on the local machine.
 The `identity_path` and `vote_account_path` should
-be Solana Labs style keys, which can be generated with the Solana Labs
+be Agave style keys, which can be generated with the Solana Labs cli.
-CLI.
-Currently, `testnet` is the only live cluster that Firedancer can
+Currently, `testnet` is the only live cluster that Firedancer can be run
-be run against and trying to start against `devnet` or `mainnet-beta`
+against and trying to start against `devnet` or `mainnet-beta`
 entrypoints will result in an error.

 ::: tip NOTE